Park Ki-ju

-Park Ki-ju (born 14 February 1990, Seoul) is a South Korean field hockey player.
+Park Ki-ju (born 14 February 1990 in Seoul) is a South Korean field hockey player.
 At the 2012 and 2016 Summer Olympics she competed with the Korea women's national field hockey team in the women's tournament.

 As a member of the South Korean team, she won a silver medal at the 2010 Asian Games and a gold medal at 2014 Asian Games.